RMG workers block Ring Road demanding wages | The Asian Age Online, Bangladesh

-Hundreds of garment workers in Adabor area of the city blocked Ring Road on Friday morning demanding their arrears.
+Hundreds of garment workers city blocked Ring Road on Friday demanding their arrears. -Mostafizur Rahman

+Workers of embroidery factories blocked a road in Adabar area of the city on Friday morning demanding that their arrears be cleared.

-Witnesses said some 1,000 workers of embroidery factories gathered on Ring Road at 11 am and blocked it.
+Witnesses said some 150 workers of the factories gathered on Ring Road around 11am and blocked it, reports UNB.

-Officer-in-charge of Adabor Police Station Shahiduzzaman said around 150 garment factories are there in Adabor area.
+Officer-in-charge of Adabar Police Station Shahiduzzaman said around 150 embroidery factories are there in Adabar area.

-The workers of those factories demonstrated demanding payment of their wages for the month of March, the OC said.
+The workers demonstrated demanding payment of their wages for the month of March, the OC said.

 After demonstrating on the road for about an hour, they withdrew the blockade, he added.